jgneff/epd-javafx/docs/doll.md

 # Doll Dancing

 The video below shows a mechanical doll dancing on the Kobo Touch N905C e-reader.
 The animation frames are loaded from a bilevel [animated GIF](https://github.com/jgneff/gif-doll).
-The frames are displayed by the [ImageAnimation](https://github.com/jgneff/epd-javafx/src/org/status6/epd/javafx/ImageAnimation.java) JavaFX timer.
+The frames are displayed by the [ImageAnimation](https://github.com/jgneff/epd-javafx/blob/master/src/org/status6/epd/javafx/ImageAnimation.java) JavaFX timer.

+The video file is a WebM container with the VP9 video coding format.

 <video src="videos/doll-2019-03-30.webm" controls>
 <p><em>To watch the video, your browser must support the WebM format with VP9 encoding.</em></p>